aidul23/talk/README.md

 # Talk

-# This is a chat applications build using React, NodeJS and MongoDB
+## This is a chat application build using React, NodeJS, and MongoDB